nvmecraft/NVMeCraft/README.md

 https://lallasoft.net/

-The node(It has an icon) is an interactive node with double click.
+The node(has an icon) is an interactive node with double click.

 ![image](https://user-images.githubusercontent.com/93704493/146301866-91ce6392-2fe4-4674-8a4e-8d3cffb85408.png)